![]() |

 The following terms have a special meaning, when used in a Pushing-hands context:-

-At each point-of-contact, each of a pair of training-partners, virtually constantly, mutually presses against the other, with force that is of an already agreed strength.
+At each point-of-contact, each of a pair of training-partners, almost constantly, reciprocally presses against the other, with force that is of an already agreed strength.

 When one training-partner attempts to push (or pull etc.) the other: